 - Use the TV Menu button to set TV audio output to Variable Audio Output.
 (See TV owner's manual for instructions.)
-This will connect TV stereo sound output to rear radio speakers. - Volume is adjusted with the TV remote or volume buttons.
+This will connect TV stereo sound output to the deluxe speakers in the lounge area. - Volume is adjusted with the TV remote or volume buttons.

-Set TV and DVD Input
+Set TV Video Input

-- Turn On both TV and DVD player. - Model 29H only with Bedroom TV
+Turn TV and DVD player on.